WebEngage/podspecs/README.md

 This Repository contains all the releases of WebEngage SDK.

+### 4.7.0 [Release: 17 May, 2019]
+- Added Manual Integration flow to skip auto-integration

 ### 4.6.0 [Release: 10 May, 2019]
 - Added support for multiple apps using same license code